meanie/angular-log/README.md

 ## Contributing

 Pull requests are welcome!
-Please create them against the [dev branch](https://github.com/meanie/angular-log/tree/dev) of the repository.

 If you would like to contribute to Meanie, please check out the [Meanie contributing guidelines](https://github.com/meanie/meanie/blob/master/CONTRIBUTING.md).

+## Credits

+* Meanie logo designed by [Quan-Lin Sim](mailto:quan.lin.sim+meanie@gmail.com)

 ## License